ga-wdi-exercises/checkpoint-express-mongoose-short/readme.md

 For this checkpoint you'll be taking on the role of **"The Fixer."** A previous developer was assigned to create a json api using Express and Mongoose, but left it (very) incomplete and quite a bit broken.

-Your mission, **Fixer**, is to follow the below specification and complete the api.
-Luckily there's a full test suite already written to validate the api's functionality...apparently the previous dev couldn't figure that out.
+Your mission is to follow the below specification and complete the api.
+Luckily there's a full test suite already written to validate the api's functionality... apparently the previous dev couldn't figure that out.

 Are you up to the challenge?
 I hope so, did I mention this is a checkpoint?